-- disable_access if set to true, this user is completely barred from access. - modify_users allowed to add or modify user records.
+- disable_access if set to true, this user is completely barred from access. - query_users allowed to query and view users registered to the database.
+This is automatically allowed if permission is set to modify users. - modify_users allowed to add or modify user records.
 They can change the status of users, but can not revoke admin privileges from an account.
 They can also not raise the status of a user to admin level. - modify_usergroups allowed to add or modify user groups and add users to these groups. - set_user_passwords allowed to modify other users' passwords (if built-in authentication is in use). - modify_loci allowed to add or modify loci. - modify_locus_descriptions allowed to modify the description text and external hyperlinks used.
 Even with this setting, only loci for which a user is explicitly set as a curator can be modified. - modify_schemes allowed to add or modify schemes. - modify_sequences allowed to add sequences to the sequence bin (for isolate databases) or new allele definitions (for sequence definition databases). - modify_experiments define new experiments that can be used to group contigs uploaded to the sequence bin. - modify_isolates allowed to add or modify isolate records. - modify_projects allowed to create projects, modify their descriptions and add or remove isolate records to these. - modify_composites allowed to add or modify composite fields (fields made up of other fields, including scheme fields defined in external databases).
 Composite fields involve defining regular expressions that are evaluated by Perl this can be dangerous so this permission should be granted with discretion. - modify_field_attributes allow user to create or modify secondary field attributes (lookup tables) for isolate record fields. - modify_value_attributes allow user to add or modify secondary field values for isolate record fields. - modify_probes allow user to define PCR or hybridization reactions to filter tag scanning. - tag_sequences allowed to tag sequences with locus information. - designate_alleles allowed to manually designate allele numbers for isolate records. - modify_profiles allowed to add or modify scheme profiles (only used in a sequence definitions database). - import_site_users allowed to import site users in to the database. - modify_site_users allowed to modify site user details (you may not want to this!
 The user account can be used by multiple databases on the site and any changes to user details will be seen throughout the site).